 Thank you.

-Keith, it's likely that IE just doesn't support :hover on li elements.
+elements.
 There appears to be a third party workaround for this, but I haven't verified it myself.

 If you are writing code for a page component you may not have control of the DOCTYPE.
 So the following button code with hover should work on IE7 IE6, IE8 (not tested) and Firefox with or without any DOCTYPE declaration.
 For other elements just change the element (not tested).